-Now Booking: May Therapy Intensives
+Now Booking: July Therapy Intensives

 A limited number of spots are currently available.
 If you’re considering an intensive, this can be a good time to begin.

-The Nervous System Reset™ Intensive is a Brainspotting-based therapy experience offered in extended session formats.
+A Brainspotting experience offered in extended session formats.

-You may feel like:
+You may notice:

-- you process deeply, but don’t always feel settled afterward
+• You process deeply, but don't always feel settled afterward

 Nervous System Reset™ Intensive — At a Glance

-- One 60-minute intake session
+• One 1-hour intake session

-- One 3-hour Brainspotting intensive (starting point)
+• One 3-hour Brainspotting intensive (starting point)

-- Option to expand into 2–3 day intensives (3 hours per day)
+• Option to expand into 2–3 day intensives (3 hours per day)

-- Optional 15-minute follow-up
+• Optional 15-minute follow-up

-- Focused on nervous system regulation and somatic processing
+• Focused on nervous system regulation and somatic processing

-- Conducted online for Ontario residents
+• Conducted online for Ontario residents

-Which Intensive is Right for You
+Which intensive is right for you?

-Relational Reset™
+Relational Reset

 Patterns in relationships, attachment, and how you show up with others

-Nervous System Reset™
+Nervous System Reset

 Baseline anxiety, overwhelm, and a system that feels constantly “on”